sininen-blue/2526-first-sem/graphics-computing/day-5/slides.md

 And `w` and `h` give the width and height of that viewport

 ---
+layout: center
+---

 ## Application execution

-What we want is to have a data structure that contains all the geometry and attributes we need
+What we want is to have a data structure that contains *all* the geometry and attributes we need

-Then send that to the shaders
+> Then send that to the shaders

 Which will then process and display the result

+---

+## Application execution

 So we have a program that gets the points of the triangle, then displays it, what next?
 - one thing that could happen is that it exists after finished the execution
     - which could close the image the moment it renders

 The mechanism employed by most graphics systems is to use *event processing*

-Which we'll use later on for interactive graphics programs, but in our case, we don't process any events so the image stays
+Which we'll use later on for interactive graphics programs, but in our case, we don't process any events so the image just stays

 ---
 layout: center